connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long After Mediation is Divorce Final in Connecticut?

-It depends on how complicated the divorce is and the time taken for spouses to reach an agreement.
-Mediation may be over in a few sessions spanning days or take several weeks depending on how soon the couple reaches a middle ground on all or some disputes.
-When mediation fails, the case will eventually go to court, but the judge will have sole discretion in deciding the disputes.
+It depends on how complicated the divorce is and how long it takes for spouses to reach an agreement.
+Mediation may be over in a few sessions spanning days or take several weeks, depending on how soon the couple reaches a middle ground on all or some disputes.
+In situations where mediation fails, cases generally eventually go to court, but the judge will have sole discretion in deciding the disputes.

 Are Divorce Records Public in Connecticut?

-Yes, divorce records are public documents under the Connecticut Freedom of Information Act (FOIA).
+Divorce records are public documents under the Connecticut Freedom of Information Act (FOIA).
 However, these records are subject to statutory and court-ordered restrictions if the contents of the record are deemed sensitive, confidential, or potentially injurious to the parties.
-In this case, the public requester cannot access divorce records without a court order; only authorized court personnel and eligible individuals can access sealed divorce records.
+In this case, the public requester cannot access divorce records without a court order; only authorized court personnel and eligible individuals may access sealed divorce records.

 • The name of the person involved in the record, unless said person is a juvenile